Online Master of Legal Studies – Conflict Resolution Emphasis

 What is a degree emphasis?
 Is it the same as a concentration?

-• A concentration is a formalized selection of courses within a major.
-A concentration requires a minimum of 15 credit hours of which at least nine credit hours must be upper division.
-Your concentration appears on both your ASU diploma and your transcripts.
+• A concentration is a formalized selection of courses within a major requiring a minimum of 15 credit hours; at least nine must be upper division.
+The concentration appears on your ASU diploma and transcripts.

-• An emphasis is a selected topic area defined within the major.
-It’s typically 9–12 credit hours and doesn’t need to be officially declared.
-The emphasis will not appear on your diploma or transcripts.
+• An emphasis is a selected topic area defined within the major that’s typically 9–12 credit hours and doesn’t need to be officially declared.

 Please note your diploma will state the degree you earn: Master of Legal Studies.
 Your emphasis in conflict resolution will not appear on your diploma or transcripts.